 We all know that to find out if a child is yours or not is simply a matter of taking a DNA test.
 But how do you establish that legally in Illinois that you are not the father?
+Or, more formally, how do you deny paternity in Chicago, Illinois?

 The first step is to determine if legally you automatically presumed to be the father.